Call for Proposals for SABA International Development Grants ($1,000)

 Provide a clear description of how the funds will be used.
 The specification must add up to $1,000.
 Other secured funding should

 also be identified, along with its source(s) (see "Matching Funding" below).
 Funding for hospitality/refreshments, for stipends for the applicant or administrative or graduate assistance,

 or for travel of any type will not be granted.
 Time and labor should come from in-kind support.
 (Required)

 Priority is given to applicants whose institutions/universities will match funding.
-Please describe matching funding (200-word maximum): (Required)
+Please describe matching funding (100-word maximum recommended): (Required)